tusharkini/Anomaly_detection/README.md

     It will also create a plot named `results/enron_by_day_time_series.png` for all these similarity values and the lower and upper threshold.

 ### Note on running time
 Depending on the size of the dataset and the size of each graph screenshot in the dataset, the program may take quite some time to execute.
-All graphs except the `p2p-Gnutella` and the `autonomous` graph take a very small time (~10 seconds) to execute.
-The `autonomous ` graph takes about 5 minutes to run and the `p2p-Gnutella` takes the highest running time(~ 60 minutes).
+All graphs except the `p2p-Gnutella` and the `autonomous` graph take a very small time (about 10 seconds) to execute.
+The `autonomous ` graph takes about 5 minutes to run and the `p2p-Gnutella` takes the highest running time(about 60 minutes).